syky27/awesome-swift/.github/CONTRIBUTING.md

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.
 - Use the existing format in the JSON file
+- Incase the guide you are adding is video please use TV emoji like this: "title": "📺 Deploying to heroku"

 ```js
 {